-Order, it is the policy of BWC to collect the amount stated in the
+Order, it is the policy of BWC to collect the amount stated in the amended

-compensation increases and BWC was unable to pay the full amount of a support
+increases and BWC was unable to pay the full amount of a support order because

 b.
 Upon receipt of a termination

-periods of compensation are awarded for a period of time that the now-terminated
+of compensation are awarded for a period of time that

-family support after the court issues a termination order for any reason, BWC will not
+support after the court issues a termination order for any reason, BWC will not

 pursue recovery of an overpayment from the FSEA.
 Rather, it is the responsibility

 of the claimant to work with the FSEA to recoup monies if the claimant chooses

 d.
 If BWC receives a termination

-hold the lump sum payment for 30 days to allow the attorney to request
+hold the lump sum payment for 30 days to allow the attorney to request fees and

 H. Special Considerations

-the policy of BWC to subject lump sum awards of $150.00 or greater to lump sum processing
+policy of BWC to subject lump sum awards of $150.00 or greater to lump sum processing

 for payment of family support.
 Prior to deducting an amount for family support,